Eldaste/Scrabble/README.md

 Crossword puzzles
 Synonyms multi-choice

+COPYRIGHT INFO:
+Copyright © Milo Wimmer, Selina Chen, Anissa Alexander

+COPYRIGHT INFO FOR THE WORD LIST:
-COPYRIGHT INFO (more in-depth can be found in folder 'Copyright Info'): http://dreamsteep.com/projects/53-the-english-open-word-list-eowl.html

-The “English Open Word List” (EOWL) was developed by Ken Loge, but is almost entirely derived from the “UK Advanced Cryptics Dictionary” (UKACD) Version 1.6, by J Ross Beresford.
+(more in-depth can be found in folder 'Copyright Info'): http://dreamsteep.com/projects/53-the-english-open-word-list-eowl.html The “English Open Word List” (EOWL) was developed by Ken Loge, but is almost entirely derived from the “UK Advanced Cryptics Dictionary” (UKACD) Version 1.6, by J Ross Beresford.
 Copyright © J Ross Beresford 1993-1999.
 All Rights Reserved.
 The following restriction is placed on the use of this publication: if the UK Advanced Cryptics Dictionary is used in a software package or redistributed in any form, the copyright notice must be prominently displayed and the text of this document must be included verbatim.
 There are no other restrictions: I would like to see the list distributed as widely as possible.